hundredyearfarms/Hundred-Year-Farms/README.md

 Agroforestry itself is not a new idea, it is a well-established practice that has been around for a very long time.
 What will make our approach somewhat unique is or use of new tools to manage data and the way we plan to manage waste biomass by using it to provide greenhouse utility services.
 These are expanded upon below.

-## Managing Data, Crops, and Biomass
+## Managing Data, Crops and Biomass

 **Data - Buildings, Infrastructure, and Landscaping (using BIM-IFC5)**